 - Environmentally Acceptable Lubricants (EALs)

 What vessels are required to use EAL lubricants?

 All vessels covered under the VGP must use EALs in all oil-to-sea interfaces, unless technically infeasible.
 See Part 2.2.9 of the VGP, page 47.

 Why are EALs required?
-What is the intent of the new VGP requirements?
+What is the intent of the 2013 VGP EAL requirements?

 The intent of this permit condition is to reduce the environmental impact of oily lubricant discharges on the aquatic ecosystem by increasing the use of EALs and maintaining all seals so that discharges do not result in quantities of oil that may be harmful.